About the author

 There is the famous story of a neuroscientist and neurosurgeon named Phil Kennedy who had himself implanted with a brain implant that he invented.
 However, unlike the protagonist in this story, Phil (1) was a neurosurgeon; (2) didn’t implant himself, but rather hired a team of neurosurgeons and other professionals to implant him, with appropriate ethical approvals; and (3) seems to have suffered no permanent ill effects.
 I interviewed Phil about 10 years ago and have spoken with him many times since then, including checking this paragraph with him (March 24-26, 2022).
 The documentary film “Father of the Cyborgs” has more detail about him, along with many online articles.
 You might also enjoy “Unlocking Erik: A Freedom Journey” available through his website, Amazon, and the publisher.

-This one is bleak.
-One of the more positive outcomes is that the protagonist (1) suffers only from troubles that did result entirely from a botched home neurosurgery; (2) did call 911, and (3) can be completely healed.
-Still sad.
+This story is bleak.
+One of the more positive outcomes is that the protagonist did call 911 and can be completely healed.
+It’s still sad.

-I just edited this (March, 2022).
 I wrote an earlier version several years ago and shared it with some friends.
+I edited and posted it in March, 2022.
 This was titled “Think so” until I revised it in May 2022.

 Comments and Replies

 You could be the first person to comment here!